TheAlgorithms/Algorithms-Explanation/en/Data Structures/Arrays/array.md

 # Arrays

 Arrays are the most basic data structures used in programming.
-Arrays are data structures that contain a group of elements.
-Typically these elements are all of the same data type, such as `char` or `int`.\
+They contain a group of a fixed number of elements which occupy the same space in memory, i.e., the memory occupied is known at compile time.
+Thus arrays are stored in the stack and it's values can be saved and retrieved very quickly, in `O(1)` time.
+Languages like `Rust` which allows for `enums` in Arrays, each element occupies the maximum space which could be required by it.
 All arrays consist of contiguous memory locations.
 We can access the elements with their index.
 The lowest address corresponds to the first element, and the highest address to the last element.

 <p align="center">